gsferreira/gsferreira.github.com/src/archive/2025/cache-invalidation/index.md

 }
 ```

-What’s happening here is straightforward: we compose a cache key (e.g., "Item:42" for item ID 42).
+What's happening here is straightforward: we compose a cache key (e.g., "Item:42" for item ID 42).
 We ask the cache if it has this item; if yes, we avoid a DB call.
 If not, we query Mongo, then stash the result in the cache.
 The next time someone requests the same item, we'll serve it from memory.

 But we've created a problem: our cache doesn't know when data changes.
 If someone updates an item in the database, our cache still holds the old value.